-Subaru Forester owners have reported 6 problems related to engine knocking noise (under the engine and engine cooling category).
+Subaru Forester owners have reported 11 problems related to engine knocking noise (under the engine and engine cooling category).
+The most recently reported issues are listed below.
+Also please check out the statistics and reliability analysis of Subaru Forester based on all problems reported for the Forester.

 Engine began making loud knocking sound while driving on interstate.
 I pulled off and parked and called for tow truck.
 Dealer service reports the engine needs to be replaced.
 Vehicle has only 63,000 miles and gets regular maintenance.
 Each time I have the oil changed, the engine is a quart low.
 Dealer says this is normal.
 This is hard to believe for a modern vehicle with reduced (partial zero) emissions.
 I check the oil regularly and am shocked that Subaru sells cars with engines that barely live past the 60000 mile drive-train warranty.
 Something is fundamentally defective with the design and manufacture of Subaru's engines if this is how they are engineered to perform.
 I have been looking online and many other Subaru owners are having similar problems.
 I am fortunate I was able to pull off the interstate safely.
 Such a sudden engine failure could very easily have ended in a crash.